 Dr. Mason's research program is focused on the development and evaluation of quantitative hypotheses of brain energy utilization, neurotransmitter metabolism, and function, as well as their application to neuropsychiatric disorders.
 Dr. Mason's primary methodologies are 1H and 13C magnetic resonance spectroscopy and mathematical modeling of metabolism and enzyme kinetics, and the effects of nicotine and ethanol on GABA, glutamate, and energy metabolism form a primary research focus for his program.

 MRS uses technology that is similar to that of standard MRI, but the results are measurements of chemicals instead of images.
 The chemical measurements are used to measure the effects of variability in function, disease, and pharmacology on the concentrations of brain glutamate, glutamine, GABA and other compounds that are important for brain activity.

 Among the most unique capacities of this laboratory is the ability to use MRS to measure metabolic rates with the stable isotope 13C.
-It is possible to observe the synthesis of glutamate, glutamine, GABA, and other compounds in the intact brain.
-Measurements of the synthesis of these compounds provide a direct evaluation of neurotransmission in the brain.
+It is possible to observe the synthesis of glutamate, glutamine, GABA, and other compounds in the intact brain, with collaborative studies to examine other systems.
+Measurements of the synthesis of these compounds provide an assessment of neurotransmission and energetics in the brain.
 To plan experiments and evaluate data, mathematical simulations of brain metabolism are used with a user-friendly package called CWave.
 As theories are developed, new experiments planned, and new data obtained, the models are constantly under revision and expansion.

 The goals of the laboratory are to acquire the necessary data and create concrete mathematical expressions of the metabolic regulation of brain metabolism.
 Such expressions will help understand basic biochemical regulation, aid the development and evaluation of pharmacologic agents, and predict the effects of functional perturbations on the health and activity of the human brain.